iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 In `3.0` changes have been made that changed the way this attribute is calculated, which means the same node produced by pre-3.0 and 3.x versions of `imodeljs` will have keys with different `pathFromRoot` value.
 To help identify the version of `NodeKey` a new `version` attribute has been added, with `undefined` or `1` being assigned to keys produced by pre-3.0 and `2` being assigned to keys produced by `3.x` versions of imodeljs.
 In addition, a new [NodeKey.equals]($presentation-common) function has been added to help with the equality checking of node keys, taking their version into account.

+## `KeySetJSON` in `@itwin/presentation-common`

+The format of [KeySetJSON]($presentation-common) has been changed to reduce its size.
+Instead of containing an array of instance IDs it now contains a single compressed IDs string.
+See [CompressedId64Set]($core-bentley) for more details about compressing IDs.

 ## Changes to `Presentation` initialization in `@itwin/presentation-backend`

 - [PresentationManagerProps]($presentation-backend) have been restructured to make attributes' purpose clearer.
 This affects calls to constructor of [PresentationManager]($presentation-backend) and [Presentation.initialize]($presentation-backend).
 Typical migration: